What's Included in the Price

 Hiring a Licensed Tiler in WA

 In WA, tiling falls under general builder registration administered by Building and Energy (DEMIRS).
 Registration is required for work that needs a building permit or is valued over $20,000.
+You can check registration on the DEMIRS register.

-- Confirm public liability insurance
+- Public liability insurance is current

 How We Calculate